MicrosoftDocs/iis-docs/iis/web-hosting/getting-started/microsoft-web-platform-privacy-statements.md

 ---
-title: "Microsoft Web Platform Privacy Statements | Microsoft Docs"
+title: "Microsoft Web Platform Privacy Statements"
 author: bilalaslam
-description: "Below are the privacy statements for the various Microsoft products that are offered through the Web App Gallery, through the Web Platform Installer, and thr..." ms.author: iiscontent
+description: "Below are the privacy statements for the various Microsoft products that are offered through the Web App Gallery, through the Web Platform Installer, and thr..." ms.date: 04/08/2011 ms.assetid: fd92cc09-a9a7-408e-8a94-13204c157b96 msc.legacyurl: /learn/web-hosting/getting-started/microsoft-web-platform-privacy-statements msc.type: authoredcontent
-manager: soshir
-ms.date: 04/08/2011
-ms.topic: article
-ms.assetid: fd92cc09-a9a7-408e-8a94-13204c157b96
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/getting-started/microsoft-web-platform-privacy-statements
-msc.type: authoredcontent
 ---